charlie86/spotifyr/README.md

 <img src="man/figures/README-joyplot-1.png" width="100%" />

-## Sentify: A Shiny app

-This [app](http://rcharlie.net/sentify/), powered by spotifyr, allows you to visualize the energy and valence (musical positivity) of all of Spotify’s artists and playlists.

 ## Dope Stuff Other People Have Done with spotifyr

 The coolest thing about making this package has definitely been seeing